 Job Searching: Keep a List of Your Online Networks

-The Google Profile is a page that Google gives all its users to display their web presence, photos, and links.
-It links with your Picasa and Flickr accounts and lets you customize your messages.
-Anyone who has a Gmail login also has a Google Profile waiting to be customized.
+The Google+ profile is a page that Google gives all its users to display their web presence, photos, and links.
+Anyone who has a Gmail login also has a Google+ profile waiting to be customized.

-To find your profile, just enter a Google search for Google profiles.
+To find your profile, just do a Google search for Google+.

-Go to Delicious and sign up for free.
+Go to Delicious.com and sign up for free.

 Install the Delicious bookmarklet (button) for your web browser.

 Use Delicious to tag any social network you join.

 Be sure to use the same tag, such as Social Network or Profile for all the networks you join.